 Taking out finance for new vehicles is becoming more common.
 Many people find that it lets them get something a little better than they’d have been able to afford otherwise.
 It also spreads the cost to make it more manageable.

 But is buying a van on finance right for you?
-And which of the many options would be best?
+If so, which of the many van finance options would be best?
 Let’s take a look.

 What van finance options are available?

 There are different van finance deals available depending on whether you’re planning on buying or hiring your van.